Stuart Forster reports on new GoldLeaf Service cars for the Rocky Mountaineer train service made in Berlin, Germany, and exported to western Canada.

 Photos illustrating this post were supplied courtesy of the Rocky Mountaineer.

-‘Like’ the Go Eat Do Facebook page to see more photos and content.
+‘Like’ Go Eat Do’s page on Facebook to see more photos and content.

 A version of this article was initially posted on Go Eat Do on 20 January 2018.